yash91989201/my-hashnode-blogs/cln14wkbs000009m9he5e7jqd.md

 ### 🔸 What is a namespace in Kubernetes?
 Which namespace does any pod take if we don't specify any namespace?

-In Kubernetes, a namespace is a logical, virtual cluster within a physical Kubernetes cluster.
-It provides a way to partition resources, applications, and objects within the cluster, helping to organize and isolate workloads.
+A namespace in Kubernetes is a logical partition within a physical cluster that organizes and isolates resources, applications, and objects; if not specified, a pod is created in the default namespace.

-If you don't specify a namespace when creating a pod, it will be created in the default namespace.
-The default namespace is present in every Kubernetes cluster, and if you omit the namespace field in your pod specification, Kubernetes assumes you want the pod to belong to the default namespace.

 ### 🔸 How does ingress help in Kubernetes?